 The following checklist serves as a guide for parents and guardians.
-Here are some things to consider before sending your son or daughter off to college:
+Here are some things to consider before sending your student off to college:

 Please check the Move-In Guide for this year's move-in dates for new and returning students.
 When arriving on campus, student helpers will direct you towards the check-in area where residents will receive their room keys and ID.
 Faculty, staff, and returning students will be on hand to help assist with move in.
 Most students will be able to have all belongings moved into their room within 30 minutes of arriving to campus.